PdxCodeGuild/IntroToProgramming/readme.md

 [Back to top](#top)

 ## <a id="day-06"></a>Day 06

+### You made it!
+- The last day of class is finally here!
+We hope you've enjoyed yourself!
+Please help us make Intro Class better by taking this [anonymous survey](https://forms.gle/V795JNC89odNDgG2A).

 ### Concepts
 - [List Methods](https://www.w3schools.com/python/python_lists.asp)
   - See "List Methods" chart towards the end of the page